gabriele-h/almapipo/README.md

 # FIRST AND FINAL VERSION - please fork!

-This package was created during my employment at the Vienna Universtiy Library and **will not be maintained by me personally**.
-It is open source though, so please fork the project if you are interested in in amending and/or changing the code!
+This package was created during my employment at the Vienna Universtiy Library and *will not be maintained by me personally*.
+It is open source though, so please fork the project if you are interested in amending and/or changing the code!

 Remember when forking that, since this code is licensed under GPL3,